-So he finds some money his mother thought she’d lost and they make an idol for they home shrine.
+So he finds some money his mother thought she’d lost and they make an idol for their home shrine.
 He’s well off and has religious urges and knows something of Jehovah.
 He fashions an ephod, a priestly garment which seems to have become a worship object.
 We saw that practise negatively noted in Gideon’s story.

-He makes one of his sons a priest and then a real Levite (the priest tribe) passes by, so he engages him to be a live in priest.
+He makes one of his sons a priest and then a real Levite (the priest tribe) passes by, so he engages him to be a live-in priest.

 So far so weird.
 We learn nothing much about God.
 Indeed as the book has gone on, god’s presence seems more and more remote.
 They all seem so lost.